openjdk/babylon-docs/site/articles/code-models.md

 > In general a for loop can declare zero or more local variables and
 > therefore the first body may yield zero or more variable values.
 Two or more
 > variable values are wrapped in a yielded tuple value, since code
-> models do not explicitly support the grouping of multiple return values or an
+> models do not intrinsically support the grouping of multiple return values or
-> operation producing multiple results.
+> an operation producing multiple results.

 The second body corresponds to the _Expression_ that models the code checking whether local variable `i` is less than the array length.
 The third body